rwzc/rwzc/README.md

 ## I'm a Kopi O Kosong ☕ lover
 - I'm currently a full-time student
-- I'm currently working as a eCommerce manager
 - Still trying to learn new things here and there

 ## Connect with me